 So you find yourself in this situation, what do you do?

-1. Give clear and tight deadlines.
-If someone wants to buy, there should be an official offer in writing that will become a legal and binding contract once the contact is signed.
-This should happen with in hours or a day or two of expressing an interest.
+- Give clear and tight deadlines.
+If someone wants to buy, there should be an official offer in writing that will become a legal and binding contract once the contract is signed.
+This should happen within hours or a day or two of expressing an interest.
 If a week goes by with no contract they are not a valid buyer…. plain and simple.
 Set very clear boundaries.
-When I am approached by home sellers that are going through this scenario.
-I tell them to give everyone 10 days to two weeks to get there documentation and offer together.
+When I am approached by home sellers who are going through this scenario.
+I tell them to give everyone 10 days to two weeks to get their documentation and offer together.
 Very rarely does anyone come forward.

-4. Remove any emotion.
+- Remove any emotion.
 I probably should have mentioned this before, but I didn’t.
 Many of the buyers that come forward will play on your emotions.
 It can be the neighbor next door and they want their daughter to live in your home or you would love to see your nephew buy the house.
-As a seller you probably have an emotional attachment to the house.
+As a seller, you probably have an emotional attachment to the house.
 Don’t get played.
-Its strictly a business transaction.
+It’s strictly a business transaction.

-5. Hire a real estate agent.
-I have stepped in to some of these deals where I work on a reduced commission if the seller already has a buyer and I do not have to market the property.
-Usually what I do is end up flushing out that the buyer is not a serious buyer.
+- Hire a real estate agent.
+I have stepped into some of these deals where I work on a reduced commission if the seller already has a buyer and I do not have to market the property.
+Usually what I do is end up flushing out that the buyer is not serious.

-6. Hire an attorney.
-And when I say hire an attorney, hire a real estate attorney whos primary business is real estate.
+- Hire an attorney.
+And when I say hire an attorney, hire a real estate attorney whose primary business is real estate.

 _______________________________________________________________